SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Rather than ranking the alternatives in the abstract, match the tool to your situation:

-Scenario 2: I'm sued for debt, NOT in those 18 states, and want AI-assisted motion generation and broad civil-case coverage. → Use Courtroom5.
+Scenario 2: I'm sued for debt outside that readiness gate and want AI-assisted motion generation and broad civil-case coverage. → Use Courtroom5.
 All 50 states, multiple civil case types, $0.15/credit or $150/month subscription, AI-assisted strategy and document drafting.
-The "Personal Practice of Law" methodology means the user is doing legal research with AI assistance rather than getting pre-built attorney-reviewed templates — which suits some users and not others.
+The "Personal Practice of Law" methodology means the user is doing legal research with AI assistance rather than getting pre-built state-specific templates — which suits some users and not others.

-Scenario 3: I'm sued for debt, NOT in those 18 states, and want a fast simple Answer at the lowest possible price. → Use SoloSuit Standard at $67.
+Scenario 3: I'm sued for debt outside Answered's readiness gate and want a fast simple Answer at the lowest possible price. → Use SoloSuit $67 Standard.
 Yes, sometimes the right call is still SoloSuit.
-For a single Answer in a state Answered does not cover, with a straightforward case, SoloSuit's 50-state generic templates fit the need at the lowest price point among paid tools.
+For a single Answer outside Answered's readiness gate, with a straightforward case, SoloSuit's broad 50-state Answer workflow may fit the need at the lowest price point among paid tools — with attorney review included at that price.
+One timing check first: SoloSuit files by physical mail averaging 6-8 days and does not guarantee delivery by your case deadline (per its public help pages as of July 2026), so confirm your deadline leaves room for the mail.

 Scenario 4: I have multiple unmanageable debts and qualify for Chapter 7. → Use Upsolve.
 Free Chapter 7 filing tool, discharges most unsecured debt across all creditors at once.
 If you're also being sued, defending the immediate lawsuit with Answered or SoloSuit while preparing the Chapter 7 with Upsolve is a coherent combined strategy — the automatic stay under 11 U.S.C. § 362 pauses the state-court case once bankruptcy is filed.